Documentation Index

 2. Click the Workflow Triggers tab.

 3. Under the trigger you want to use, click Add workflow to Before First Message or Add workflow to Before Handoff.
+For On Customer Idle, select a workflow from the dropdown and enter the idle timeout in seconds.

-4. Select the workflow from the dropdown.
+4. Select the workflow from the dropdown (Before First Message and Before Handoff).

 5. Click Save.